 Proximity card readers have been installed at the entrance to each campus building.
-Due to the pandemic, all campus buildings are locked and require a MMA ID for entrance.
+All campus buildings, with the exception of Dismukes, Leavitt and Quick halls, are locked and require a MMA ID for entrance.
+Dismukes, Leavitt and Quick halls house offices which are open to the public and are unlocked during business hours for access.
 In Curtis Hall, proximity card readers, door-prop alarms, and motion activated cameras have been installed at each entrance providing secured access to this residence hall.
 The Curtis Hall front desk is located at the main entrance of the building and is staffed by Residential Life personnel seven days a week during the academic year, Monday through Friday from 8:00 am to 1:00 am and Saturday and Sunday from 8:30 am to 1:00 am.
 Campus Safety staffs the front desk from 1:00 am to 6:00 am when not responding to calls on campus.
 All other MMA students are given access to Curtis Hall during regular business hours, Monday through Friday from 8:30 am to 4:30 pm through the main entrance only.